Theresienwiese

 Practical Notes

-The nearest U-Bahn station is Theresienwiese (U4/U5), which is overwhelmed during festival opening and closing hours.
-Plan for crowds and delays.
-Cash is accepted everywhere; card acceptance has improved but isn’t universal in the tents.
+The nearest U-Bahn is Theresienwiese on the U4/U5 line, which is genuinely overwhelmed at opening time and end-of-evening departures.
+Allow extra time for both.
+Cash is widely accepted; card payments have improved but remain inconsistent in the tents.